Skip to main content

 • Refresh continuously — keeping data current as campaigns run

 A single enterprise ad account can contain thousands of campaigns, millions of keywords, and years of performance history.
 The infrastructure cost scales with accounts, not just tool calls.
-That’s why Pro includes 1 account, Max includes 2, and Enterprise tiers scale up to 50–200.
+That’s why Max includes up to 5 active accounts, Enterprise up to 20, and Enterprise Plus up to 200.

 A Day in the Life: How a Media Planner Uses 200+ Tool Calls